teallach-desktop/liathach/README.md

 ## Introduction

-This project provides a reproducible environment for running and evaluating the [labwc] Wayland Compositor.
+This project provides a reproducible environment for running and evaluating the Desktop Environment teallach.
 It is intended for users who:

-1. Find it difficult to install labwc because their OS/Distribution does not have the required dependencies.
+1. Find it difficult to install it because their OS/Distribution does not have the required dependencies.
-2. Do not want to spend time setting up the larger system which a compositor always has to be part of in order to function and do anything useful.
+2. Do not want to spend time setting up the larger system which a compositor generally has to be part of in order to function and do anything useful.
-3. Cannot be bothered do configure the compositor itself or the clients required to provide a complete desktop shell experience.
+3. Want to evaluate teallach somewhere other than their daily driver.

 ## Install Qemu